About

 At a quick glance, I’ve got it all together–with an incredible husband and two amazing sons.
 True as it is about them, I’m more of a cracks and crevices kind of gal.
 I’m a preacher with a tattoo and a story that has lots of chips and breaks in it–then and now.

-Do the overwhelm and the busyness of this life parch your soul and run your patience dry?
+Do this life’s overwhelm and busyness parch your soul and dry your patience?

 And those words you wish you could take back but can’t?

 Real grace in real life looks like the earthen vessels Paul describes in 2 Corinthians 4.
 They’re cracked and splintered, vulnerable to brokenness, and easily chipped.
-But inside you lives the treasure of Jesus, shining through our fractured and broken clay pot lives.
+But inside you lives the treasure of Jesus, shining through your fractured and broken clay pot life.
 Failure isn’t fatal.
 And forgiveness isn’t fleeting.

 This is where you’ll hear God speak: ‘Come, be still, sit with me a bit, and we’ll work this out together.
 My grace is enough.
 And with me, you are enough too.’
 (The Jennifer Sakata loose translation of 2 Corinthians 4:7-8!)

-God’s grace grows amidst the mess.
+God’s grace grows amid the mess.
 It’s where God does his best work.

 If you’ve got it all together, I’m probably not your next speaker, but I’m genuinely glad you visited my site.